-“I feel very happy, because I hadn’t any medal.
-I had been eighth three times.
+“I feel very happy, because I had been eighth three times.
 I hope to defend my title in the next championship.
 I’m very happy about Masai because we are friends outside the competitions and we also train together.”

-Cheruiyot returned home for the World Championships Trials (15 July /31:55.8) where she opted to take on the 10,000m field where once again, her rocket finish proved to be far superior to Sally Kipyego and Priscah Jepleting who shared the podium after a largely pedestrian race prior to the final 400m.
+Cheruiyot returned home for the World Championships Trials (15 July /31:55.8) where she lined up in the 10,000m field where once again, her rocket finish proved to be far superior to Sally Kipyego and Priscah Jepleting who shared the podium.

-At the end of July, the Commonwealth and national 5,000m record fell as Cheruiyot romped around the Stockholm track almost unchallenged in a world leading 14:20.87 and also set a world leading 8:38.67 in 3000m en route.
-Ever the one to set higher bars, she boldly predicted a World record for next season.
+At the end of July, the national 5,000m record fell as Cheruiyot romped around the Stockholm track almost unchallenged in a world leading 14:20.87.

-On the first track final of the World Championships programme in Daegu, Cheruiyot led her country to the improbable 1-2-3-4 finish in the women 10,000m in a 30:48.98 lifetime best.
+On the first track final of the World Championships programme in Daegu on Aug 27, Cheruiyot led her country to the improbable 1-2-3-4 finish in the women 10,000m in 30:48.98.